 The Director will contact the complainant to understand what outcome they would like to see.
 An investigation and response to the stage two complaint will be sent within 20 working days of the complaint being escalated.
-Should the complainant not be satisfied with the result at stage two they can escalate the matter to the Housing Ombudsman Service.
+Should the complainant not be satisfied with the result at stage two they can seek advice from the Citizens Advice Bureau (www.citizensadvice.org.uk).